 - Click Analyze to check for any errors or issues.
 You must resolve all errors.
 If any issues are discovered, they appear on the Messages tab.
 Right-click each message to get more information, read the help for the error or warning, and access suggested fixes.

 The analysis completes with the following warning: 24069 Live traffic is not supported when publishing to runtime.
 This means that live traffic is only supported when the data is published as a service.
 You are creating this mobile map package for use in Navigator, which works in disconnected environments and does not use services, so you can ignore this warning.

 - Click Package to create your mobile map package.

 It may take some time for the Package Mobile Map tool to run.

 A message appears, indicating that the mobile map package was created successfully.
 The package is now shared with your organization.
 Members can sign in to Navigator, search for the package, and download it to their device to use offline.

 In Navigator, test your map to ensure that firefighters can see, search for, and route to fire hydrants near the San Diego Convention Center.
 Below are some key things to test for.
 For more details, see Quick reference and Route in Navigator.

-You need an ArcGIS organizational account with licensing for Navigator for ArcGIS to test your map.
-You also need a mobile device with Navigator for ArcGIS installed.
+You need an ArcGIS organizational account with licensing for ArcGIS Navigator to test your map.
+You also need a mobile device with ArcGIS Navigator installed.

 - Find, download, and open your map.You see the map of hydrants near the San Diego Convention Center that you created in ArcGIS Pro.
 You might get the message Cannot go to location.
 Your location is outside the extent of the map.
 That's fine—Navigator is just trying to use your GPS location as your start point, but you'll specify a start point within the map extent later, so tap OK to dismiss this.